aleen42/css/BEM/BEM.md

 #### Element

+**Element**: Parts of a block and have no standalone meaning.
+Any element is semantically tied to its block.

 Element names may consist of Latin letters, digits, dashes and underscores.
 CSS class is formed as block name plus two underscores plus element name: `.block__elem`

 ```html